 Who we are

-There are many members of staff at the Darwin Centre, who together form a multi-disciplinary team, ensuring that you receive the best care and treatment possible.
-We realise that some of the roles of staff here will be unfamiliar to you and so we have provided a brief overview of each member of Staff’s role so that you have a clearer understanding of how they fit into the multi-disciplinary team.
+There are many members of staff at the Darwin Centre who together form a multi-disciplinary team (MDT), ensuring you receive the best care and treatment possible.
+We realise some of the roles of staff here will be unfamiliar to you, so here is a brief overview.

-The consultant psychiatrist will make decisions about care and treatment together with you, your family and other involved professionals.
-They have overall responsibility for your care.
+Consultant psychiatrist: The consultant has overall responsibility for your care and will make decisions about your care/treatment with you, your family and other professionals.

-There are usually two other speciality training doctors on rotation at the Darwin Centre, generally referred to as ward doctors.
-They are fully qualified and work alongside the consultants and multi-disciplinary team members.
-They are responsible for looking after the Young Peoples’ physical health, such as taking ECGs, blood tests, etc, as well as monitoring the young people's mental well-being on a daily basis.
+Ward doctor: The ward doctors are fully qualified and work alongside the consultant and MDT members.
+They are responsible for looking after your physical health, such as taking ECGs and blood tests, etc, as well as monitoring your mental well-being.

-The nursing team consists of nurses and health care assistants, who together form the largest staff group at the Darwin Centre.
-They provide much of the day to day care for the young people, and it is this team who the young people have most contact with during their stay.
+Nursing team: The nursing team consists of nurses and healthcare assistants, who together form the biggest staff group at the Darwin Centre.
+They provide much of the day-to-day care for you, and it is this team who you have most contact with.

-The role of the family therapist is to support young people and their families by offering group family therapy, often known as systemic psychotherapy.
+Family therapist: The family therapist will support you and your family by offering family therapy (if appropriate), often known as systemic psychotherapy.

-Our social worker works with our young people in thinking about transitions, in particular discharge planning and what additional support might help at home for both the young person and parent/carer.
-Her role often involves working with other services for additional support/advice.
+Social worker: Our social worker works with our young people in thinking about transitions, in particular discharge planning and what additional support might help at home for both the young person and parent/carer.